Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Streaking After Replacement

-Cause: Dirty windshield, protective coating still on new blades, or blade not seated properly.
+Cause: Dirty windshield, factory protective coating still on new blade edge, or blade not fully seated.

 Fix:

-- Clean the windshield thoroughly with glass cleaner (not household glass cleaner β use automotive)
+- Clean the windshield with automotive glass cleaner — not household window cleaner, which leaves residue

-- Wipe the rubber edge of the new blade with rubbing alcohol to remove any factory coating
+- Wipe the rubber edge of each new blade with rubbing alcohol to remove any factory coating

 Chattering / Vibration